mises-id/mises-tm/docs/mips/mip-001-mises-naming-system.md

 We use a new class of NFT called NamingNFT to record the naming registry.

-First we introduce some roles in  MNS system:
+First we introduce some definitions in  MNS system:

-- The MNS Admin, who build the MSN system
+- the MNS module account, owns a MIS token pool that operate the whole system
-- The MNS Operator, who mint/create a NamingNFT for the system.
+- The MNS Admin, who build the MSN system.
+Who can withdraw MIS from the MNS module account
-- The owner of the NamingNFT, who buy name from operator, and  change the naming resolution entries of a NamingNFT.
+- The owner of the NamingNFT, who mint/create a NamingNFT, and send MIS the MNS module account to activate the NamingNFT a period, and  change the naming resolution entries of a NamingNFT.
 - The resolver, who read the NamingNFT  to resolve a name.

 Some NamingNFT class related info MUST included in the class.data field , including:

-- The MNS operator addresses, NamingNFT SHOULD be mint ,issue and burn by the MNS operators.
-- The regexp rule of name and subnames of any NameNFT can be minted by the operator.Each operator SHALL have different rule.
+- The prices rules: to calculate the prices of a given name.
-- The regexp rule of the target address that reserved suffix resolution entry can accept.
+- The reserved suffix rules : regexp rules of reserved suffix  that a resolution entry can accept.
 For example: name.eth MUST map to an eth address,  name.mis MUST map to an miss address, name.home MUST map to an URL .

 The NamingNFT nft class will be created using a msg in genesis.json.
 And the class owner will be the MNS admin.
 Only MNS admin can modify the NamingNFT class.